Lisztos/Sublify/README.md

 ### Getting Started

-1. **Open the App**: Launch Motivator from your Applications folder
+1. **Open the App**: Launch Subliminal Motivator from your Applications folder
 2. **Configure Settings**: Click "Settings" to customize your experience
 3. **Start Motivation**: Click "Start" to begin receiving motivational displays
 4. **Enjoy**: The app will work in the background, showing your content at the specified intervals